folterj/ProMISE2/README.md

-# ProMISE2
+# ProMISE 2
-Probabilistic Model for Immiscible Separations and Extractions 2
+Probabilistic Model for Immiscible Separations and Extractions